-Mess and clutter is manifestation of failure and stagnation.
-It keeps us distracted and we tend to waste our precious time in searching the tools, threads, fabrics and much more due to this derangement.
+Mess and clutter are the manifestations of failure and stagnation.
+It keeps us distracted and we tend to waste our precious time in searching the tools, threads, fabrics, and much more due to this derangement.

 The more years you have spent in sewing, the more stuff you own.
-If we have kept the things in a proper outline then we don’t have to struggle for things which are immediately required like scissors, fabrics, needles etc.
+If we have kept the things in a proper outline then we don’t have to struggle for things that are immediately required like scissors, fabrics, needles, etc.

-There are ample of ideas to prepare your room in tip top shape.
-We will learn about the things, patterns etc which will be needed to arrange the accessories, tools and fabrics in place.
+There are ample ideas to prepare your room in tip-top shape.
+We will learn about the things, patterns, etc that will be needed to arrange the accessories, tools, and fabrics in place.

 Let’s go on a tour of the ways through which you can decorate and keep your favourite room mess free.

 Things Needed to Keep The Clutter Arranged